 - and so much more!

-I’ve posted some articles to get you started with Styles, and will add more throughout 2020:
+I’ve posted some articles to get you started with Styles, and will add more from time to time:

 - What are Word Styles and how do you use them?